Existence, uniqueness and stability of steady vortex rings of small cross-section: Introduction and main results

 Let $\mathcal{C}_r=\{\boldsymbol x\in\mathbb{R}^3~|x_1^2+x_2^2=r^2,x_3=0\}$ be a circle of radius $r$ on the plane perpendicular to $\mathbf{e}_z$.
 For an axi-symmetric set $\Omega\subset \mathbb{R}^3$, we define the axi-symmetric distance between $\Omega$ and $\mathcal C_r$ as follows

 The circulation of a steady vortex ring $\zeta$ is given by

 A steady vortex ring $\zeta$ is said to be \emph{centralized} if $\zeta$ is symmetric non-increasing in $z$, namely,

 Our first main result is on the existence of steady vortex rings of small cross-section for which $\zeta$ is constant throughout the core.
 The existence for such kind of solutions was proved in \cite{CWZ,Fra2,FT} by different methods.
-However, we will construct steady vortex rings from a new perspective of Stokes stream function, which not only leads to a desired estimate for the cross-section, but also casts a profound light on our approach for uniqueness.
+However, we will construct steady vortex rings from a new perspective of Stokes stream function, where we use the scaled Rankine vortex as the back ground solution and transform the construction into a fix point problem of perturbation term.
+This process also casts a profound light on our decomposition of stream function in Section \ref{sec3} for uniqueness.